cubedevinc/example-wrapper/README.md

 *Note: you can use HTML tags inside the `text` template string.*

-Call and pass `exampleDescription` into helper:
+Call helper and pass `exampleDescription` into it:

 ```js
 createExampleWrapper(exampleDescription);